ckeditor/ckeditor5/docs/features/accessibility.md

 * [Web Content Accessibility Guidelines 2.2](https://www.w3.org/TR/WCAG22/) (<acronym title="Web Content Accessibility Guidelines">WCAG</acronym>) provides international standards for making web content accessible to individuals with disabilities, ensuring that web applications are perceivable, operable, understandable, and robust for all users.
 * [Section 508 of the Rehabilitation Act](https://www.access-board.gov/ict/) mandates that federal agencies’ electronic and information technology is accessible to people with disabilities, establishing guidelines to achieve this goal.

-CKEditor&nbsp;5 strives for conformance with the standards and we welcome your [feedback](#accessibility-feedback-and-bugs) on the accessibility of our software.
+CKEditor&nbsp;5 strives for conformance with these standards and we welcome your [feedback](#accessibility-feedback-and-bugs) on the accessibility of our software.

 ## Recommended software